 Within your reach

-We are committed to keeping a Guilford education as financially accessible as possible.
-Fiske Guide to Colleges 2018 names Guilford among its 48 “best buys.”
+We’re committed to keeping a Guilford education as financially accessible as possible.
+Fiske Guide to Colleges 2018 includes us among its 48 “best buys.”
 One hundred percent of our traditional students receive institutional financial aid totaling $19 million each year.
-Our average financial aid award is more than $23,000, which includes significant grants and scholarships.
+And our average financial aid award is more than $23,000, which includes significant grants and scholarships.

-The best way to experience Guilford is to see it for yourself!
-Schedule your personal visit at guilford.edu/visit or call 336-316-2124.
+The best way to experience Guilford is to see it for yourself.
+Schedule your personal visit at guilford.edu/visit or call 336-316-2100.